 We’ll be going over these different components, but I want you to keep in mind that we’ll only be covering the parts that we consider important or that are different from the standard productivity mainstream.
 The Agile Results Book goes into much more detail about each part, and there will be links out to the exact chapters as we go along for anyone who wants to read up on them.

 Keep in mind that some of the terminology that we’ll be using will be different from the standard Agile terminology – this is because we’ve really taken the system and modified it to our needs.
 I’ll include alternate terminology when possible, but it’s really the concepts that matter.
+Majority of the members of our productivity community, The Dojo, practice this system as well.

 The Rule of 3.
 We’ve talked about the idea of setting your 3 most important tasks on a daily basis and Agile has the same concept.
 It also extends the idea beyond just daily outcomes, to weekly outcomes, monthly outcomes and yearly outcomes.
 Everything works by 3 – you set 3 outcomes at each timeframe, and they become your focus (goals) for that timeframe.